SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: Introduction

 \item We design three output perturbation techniques: historical embedding, embedding dropout, and edge pruning to distort the output of the backbone.
 The techniques are applicable to all existing CF-based models as long as their outputs are embedding-like.

 \item We investigate the underlying mechanisms of the framework by performing ablation study on each component.
-We find the presentations of user/item can be learnt even without the ``stop gradient'' operator, which shows different behaviors from previous SSL frameworks (\textit{e.g.,} BYOL~\cite{grill2020bootstrap} and S{ IM}S{ IAM}~\cite{chen2021exploring}).
+We find the presentations of user/item can be learnt even without the ``stop gradient'' operator, which shows different behaviors from previous SSL frameworks (\textit{e.g.,} BYOL~\cite{grill2020bootstrap} and SimSiam~\cite{chen2021exploring}).

-\item Finally, we conduct experiments on three public datasets by encapsulating two popular backbones.
-Results show S{ ELF}CF is competitive or better than their supervised counterpart and outperforms existing SSL framework by up to 8.93\% on average. \end{itemize}
+\item Finally, we conduct experiments on four public datasets by encapsulating two popular backbones.
+Results show SelfCF is competitive or better than their supervised counterpart and outperforms existing SSL framework by up to 17.79\% on average. \end{itemize}